 Description

-The chef does not speak fluent English; however, the guide will help translate.
+This tour involves a minimal amount of walking for approximately 380 yards (about 400 meters), with a few steps to negotiate to get on/off the coach and a few steps to the venue.
+This tour is not suitable for guests with limited mobility or guests who utilize a wheelchair.
+Lightweight, comfortable clothing, flat, closed-toe walking shoes, and sun protection are recommended.
+Guests must be at least 18 years old to participate in tastings of alcoholic beverages.
+The chef and sommelier do not speak fluent English; your guide will help translate.
 This Yachting Land Adventure must be booked 48 Hours (2 days) prior to arrival in the port to confirm its operation during your voyage.
 Please book on the Seadream.com website, or onboard, early to avoid disappointment.
 A minimum participation is required to operate all Yachting Land Adventures, and some may have limited capacity.
 All adventures in the SeaDream Yachting Land Adventures program are subject to change.
 Final departure times will be published on-board.

 Duration